 Measuring Economies of Scope

-The joint output is greater than producing both outputs separately in separate firms.
+Sometimes, the joint output is greater than producing both outputs separately in separate firms.
 Economies of scope can be measured through the cost of the firm.
 With economies of scope, a firm can produce more output from joint production with the same level of inputs, as compared to two independent firms producing X and Y separately.
-Hence, it will cost a single firm less to produce given output as compared to two firms.
+Hence, it will cost a single firm less to produce a given output as compared to two firms.
 The degree by which the costs are lesser can be used to measure economies of scope.

 Important: economies of scope and economies of scale are not directly related.
 A firm can experience economies of scope along with diseconomies of scale.
 Or, a firm may have no economies of scope with economies of scale.